 COPD and Sleep

 If you have COPD, you may have a terrible time sleeping.
 Many people who are diagnosed with COPD don’t sleep well because they have a harder time breathing at night.
 If you aren’t getting an adequate amount of oxygen to your brain, you will feel restless, stressed or even confused at times.
+Did you know a mattress and adjustable base can assist people with COPD, creating custom sleeping positions, helping reduce cough, snoring and enhance circulation?

-Many people, regardless of whether they have COPD, feel more anxious at night when the distractions of the day, darkness, and sometimes loneliness keep them awake.
-You may worry about the implications that COPD has for your future, independence, health, finances, and family.
+Many people, regardless of whether they have COPD, feel more anxious at night when the distractions of the day, darkness and sometimes loneliness keep them awake.
+You may worry about the implications that COPD has for your future, independence, health, finances and family.

 Your medications may also keep you awake.
 Many medications that relieve breathing problems are stimulants that interfere with sleep.
 Additionally, some medications might cause you to urinate frequently.